All Episodes

 Ah, hell, who cares?

-I challenge you, Obama voters to spell Poughkeepsie.
+I challenge you, Obama voters, to spell Poughkeepsie.

 At any rate, he made a heart-wrenching discovery while checking on his foreclosed home.

-Two bedraggled cockateels nearly starved to death.
+Two bedraggled cockatiels nearly starved to death.

 Exotic birds are falling prey to the foreclosure crisis as well.

-It's a little known side effect of the foreclosure crisis.
+It's a little-known side effect of the foreclosure crisis.

 Exotic birds abandoned or dropped at shelters because their owners cannot move into an apartment or a relative's home with the sometimes noisy creatures.

-And that this cameras and cell phones, yes.
+And this, cameras and cell phones, yes.

 Backpack, no.